-At Stenson Fields Primary School we endeavour to deliver high-quality music education, which engages and inspires pupils to develop a love of music.
-As pupils progress, they will be encouraged to listen to music across a range of genres, discussing its qualities critically including through the inter-related dimensions of music, practice and perform solo and group pieces, and create and compose their own pieces of music.
+At Stenson Fields Primary School we endeavour to provide high-quality music education, which engages and inspires pupils to develop a love of music.
+As pupils progress, they will be encouraged to listen to music across a range of genres, discussing its qualities critically, practise and perform solo and group pieces, and create and compose their own pieces of music.
+Our Music curriculum is currently being reviewed in light of the new government guidance 'Model Music Curriculum' (March 2021).

 Other Curriculum Music Provision

-We aim to enrich and enhance the Charanga Music scheme with other musical opportunities and experiences whenever possible.
+We aim to enrich and enhance the Charanga and BBC resources with other musical opportunities and experiences whenever possible.

 Year 3 complete the Derbyshire Music Partnership unit using Handbells, giving every child the opportunity to play an instrument as part of an ensemble.

-In Autumn 2019, Year 3 has also taken part in the Derbyshire Music Partnership Singing Project.
+In Autumn 2019, Year 3 took part in the Derbyshire Music Partnership Singing Project.
 A singing teacher has provided four taught whole class singing sessions, with follow-up sessions with class teachers.
-This will culminate in a performance to the rest of the school.
+This culminated in a performance to the rest of the school.

 Year 5 are part of the Wider Opportunities scheme, giving every child the chance to learn a brass instrument.
-In the Autumn Term, Panda class have very much enjoyed learning the trumpet and trombone!
+Last year Panda and Tiger class very much enjoyed learning the trumpet and trombone!

-In the spring and summer terms, we were lucky enough to have EMCCAN working with us in school on a variety of multicultural music projects.
+In 2019, we were lucky enough to have EMCCAN working with us in school on a variety of multicultural music projects.
 Year 4 took part in a series of drumming workshops, culminating in an exciting performance to parents and pupils, and Year 5 learnt to play the steel pans, demonstrating impressive performance skills.

-We are very proud of our school choir, who recently performed at our school harvest festival, and have also been invited to sing for a coffee morning at the local church.
+We are very proud of our school choir, who have in the past performed at our school harvest festival, and have also been invited to sing for a coffee morning at the local church.
 It was great to meet members of the local community, and team up with Y2 to entertain them!
+We are very much looking forward to resuming some of these activities as Covid restrictions begin to ease.